splitforms.com

 Yes.
 Webhook URLs (which can contain bot tokens or auth secrets) are encrypted at rest in the splitforms database and are not displayed in full in the dashboard after configuration.
 Each request is also signed with an HMAC header so your relay can verify the request actually came from splitforms.

 Formspree gates Slack and webhooks behind paid tiers (Slack starts at $10/mo).
-Web3Forms ships fewer destinations and slower delivery. splitforms includes Slack, Discord, Zapier, and Make-compatible webhooks on the free plan — and the integration pages on this site are honest about which destinations are native versus webhook-based.
+Web3Forms ships fewer destinations and slower delivery. splitforms starts Slack, Discord, Zapier, and Make-compatible webhooks on Starter at $1/month — and the integration pages on this site are honest about which destinations are native versus webhook-based.